-The Rating is collected by presenting a single question on the PIN entry device (PED) display during a POS transaction (which may be before payment) and getting a single numeric key press response (0-9) from any key on the keypad.
+The Rating is collected by presenting a single question on the PIN entry device (PED) display during a transaction (which may be before, during or after payment) and getting a single numeric key press response (0-9) from the keypad or from a set of numbered buttons on devices that uses a touch-screen (PIN on glass technology) as opposed to a traditional keypad.

 Questions are supplied as text so that merchants can adjust the questions according to their business requirements.
 The use of signed text (prompts) is therefore impractical.